rin67630/Drok-Juntek-on-steroids/Hardware/ReadMe.md

 ![image](https://user-images.githubusercontent.com/14197155/116315567-ffa4b880-a7b0-11eb-81fa-959041c7d8f0.png)

 I have put much attention to avoid wire crossings, so it should be easy to make a PCB, but i just did not yet enter into that realm.
+The prototype is universal and fits Juntek and Drok DC/DC conveters.
+Since they have some difference in the left connector, I have used jumpers.

+The blue part of the schematic are a provision for extensions, you may omit these parts.